-In addition, recent findings have also begun providing support for a potential role of 5-HT2AR signaling in mammalian cortical expansion - both phylogenetically and ontogenetically - especially in relation to the disproportionate expansion of human transmodal cortex.
-Notably, a recent multi-species study found that 5-HT2A signaling in early developing cortical tissue significantly promoted the proliferation of basal progenitors that putatively underlie the evolutionary expansion of the human cortex 35.
-This pro-proliferative role in basal progenitors appears to be unique amongst the neurotransmitters and neurotransmitter receptors 36 and is consistent with a large body of work implicating serotonin (5-HT) in a variety of critical neurodevelopmental processes ^{37,38}.
-In this regard, it is also intriguing to highlight that high-resolution in vivo PET molecular imaging of 5-HT2AR densities strongly resembles the unimodal-transmodal cortical gradient, with highest densities in transmodal cortex 18.
-(We note that primary visual cortex constitutes a notable exception to this pattern, given that it is situated at the opposite end of the cortical hierarchy from transmodal association cortex but is also rich in 5-HT2AR expression.
+In addition, recent findings have also begun providing support for a potential role of 5-HT2AR signalling in mammalian cortical expansion-both phylogenetically and ontogenetically-especially in relation to the disproportionate expansion of human transmodal cortex.
+Notably, a recent multi-species study found that 5-HT2A signalling in early developing cortical tissue significantly promoted the proliferation of basal progenitors that putatively underlie the evolutionary expansion of the human cortex.35 This proproliferative role in basal progenitors appears to be unique amongst the neurotransmitters and neurotransmitter receptors36 and is consistent with a large body of work implicating serotonin (5-HT) in a variety of critical neurodevelopmental processes.^{37,38} In this regard, it is also intriguing to highlight that high resolution in vivo PET molecular imaging of 5-HT receptor distributions in the adult human brain has revealed that the spatial topography of 5-HT2AR densities strongly resembles the unimodal-transmodal cortical gradient, with highest densities in transmodal cortex.18 (We note that primary visual cortex constitutes a notable exception to this pattern, given that it is situated at the opposite end of the cortical hierarchy from transmodal association cortex but is also rich in 5-HT2AR expression.
 We return to this point in later sections.)

-Overall, there is converging evidence that: (i) 5-HT2A receptors are most densely expressed in the disproportionately expanded transmodal cortex of the human brain; (ii) 5-HT2A receptors are core contributors to both the ontogenetic and phylogenetic expansion of transmodal cortex; and (iii) 5-HT2AR agonism, particularly via serotonergic psychedelics, can potently modulate the functioning of transmodal cortex, thereby engaging neural and behavioural plasticity in the adult brain.
-In the present article, we focus on the 5-HT2A receptor, bringing together these independent but complementary lines of research to provide an integrative account of the role of 5-HT2AR signaling in shaping the developmental expansion and adult functioning of the human transmodal cortex.
-We argue that thanks to the role that they play in the expansion of transmodal cortex - the apex of the human cortical hierarchy - 5-HT2ARs may become especially well-positioned to subsequently modulate the adult functioning of transmodal cortex.
-We highlight how this is supported by nascent research on 5-HT2AR agonist serotonergic psychedelic drugs which have been found to induce complex and wide-ranging subjective effects, alongside a variety of therapeutically-relevant acute and post-acute structural, functional, and behavioral changes.
+Overall, there is converging evidence that: (i) 5-HT2ARs are most densely expressed in the disproportionately expanded transmodal cortex of the human brain; (ii) 5-HT2ARs are core contributors to both the ontogenetic and phylogenetic expansion of transmodal cortex; and (iii) 5-HT2AR agonism, particularly via serotonergic psychedelics, can potently modulate the functioning of transmodal cortex, thereby engaging neural and behavioural plasticity in the adult brain.
+In the present article, we focus on 5-HT2AR, bringing together these independent but complementary lines of research to provide an integrative account of the role of 5-HT2AR signalling in shaping the developmental expansion and adult functioning of the human transmodal cortex.
+We argue that thanks to the role that they play in the expansion of transmodal cortex-the apex of the human cortical hierarchy-5-HT2ARs may become especially well positioned to subsequently modulate the adult functioning of transmodal cortex.
+We highlight how this is supported by nascent research on 5-HT2AR agonist serotonergic psychedelic drugs, which have been found to induce complex and wide-ranging subjective effects, alongside a variety of therapeuticallyrelevant acute and post-acute structural, functional and behavioural changes.

-II.
-Transmodal association cortex: the centerpiece of human cognitive architecture
+Transmodal association cortex: the centrepiece of human cognitive architecture

-A. Hierarchical organization of the human cerebral cortex
+Hierarchical organization of the human cerebral cortex

-Humans' 'success' as a remarkably populous species is unquestionably linked to our ability to engage in complex cognition, and cognitive neuroscience has revealed that our species's high-order cognitive faculties are fundamentally dependent on the outermost component of the human brain: the cerebral cortex.
+Humans' 'success' as a remarkably populous species is unquestionably linked to our ability to engage in complex cognition and cognitive neuroscience has revealed that our species' high-order cognitive faculties are fundamentally dependent on the outermost component of the human brain: the cerebral cortex.
 The human cerebral cortex is an exceptionally complex organ, with marked regional anatomical heterogeneity.
-Investigations of cortical variation in cytoarchitectonics and connectional anatomy 41-44 have delineated a continuous 'sensory-fugal' hierarchy from primary sensory and unimodal cortices to transmodal association cortices ^{2,43}.
-According to this scheme, each end of the hierarchy processes inputs of a different nature: whereas unimodal cortex only responds to stimuli pertaining to one specific modality (e.g., vision or audition), transmodal cortex is situated at the convergence of multiple sensory streams 2 and this organization outlines a progression from domain-specific sensory processing to integrative domain-general abstract processing.
+Investigations of cortical variation in cytoarchitectonics and connectional anatomy39-42 have delineated a continuous 'sensory-fugal' hierarchy from primary sensory and unimodal cortices to transmodal association cortices.^{2,41} According to this scheme, each end of the hierarchy processes inputs of a different nature: whereas unimodal cortex only responds to stimuli pertaining to one specific modality (e.g. vision or audition), transmodal cortex is situated at the convergence of multiple sensory streams2 and this organization outlines a progression from domain-specific sensory processing to integrative domain-general abstract processing.